 Reverse Engineering Problem

-Originally built by McDonald Douglas, the aircraft was transferred to Boeing when that company bought Douglas.
-“The problem is that a lot of changes made on the floor at Douglas never made it into the drawings,” Draguicevich says.
+Originally built by McDonnell Douglas, the aircraft was transferred to Boeing when that company bought Douglas.
+“The problem is that a lot of changes made on the floor at McDonnell never made it into the drawings,” Draguicevich says.
 “On top of that, the transition of the drawings to Boeing was unevenly done, so that left FRCSW, in many cases, to figure out how to build parts either with no drawings or less than-up-to-date ones.
 Another problem was that no one at the lab was really up on using the latest 3D modeling techniques, which added difficulty to the job of reproducing worn parts and components needed to keep the older aircraft flying.”
 The solution to the reverse engineering problem came when Draguicevich, himself, was recruited by FRCSW.
 “It was almost as if I had been in training for the job here at the lab,” he says.
 “Prior to joining the lab, my career had covered a lot of territory.
 I had worked as a machinist, as a programmer, in software development, 3D modeling, laser scanning, manufacturing engineering, quality control, reverse engineering, you name it.
 I was working for Ernie Husted at Verisurf when I was asked to come on board here.”
 How did he happen to be recruited?
 “I was a representative for Verisurf software at the time,” he says.
 “I was at a conference in Dallas talking about using 3-dimensional models and model-based definition in reverse engineering and manufacturing.
 After my presentation, I was approached by a gentleman by the name of Chris Root, who is the lead for a group here at North Island called the Advanced Aircraft Technology Team.
 He was excited about what I had said about using 3D models and Model Based Definition.
 He said, ‘Hey, I really need to talk to you.
 Do you ever get out to San Diego?
 If so, I’d like to show you what we do in support of Naval Aviation and learn more about your software’s capabilities and how it can help our efforts.
 Think you could do that?’
 I said, ‘Sure.
 I have to be in California soon anyway, so I’d be happy to come to San Diego for a visit.’
 That was two years ago, and I’m still here.”

 Manufacturing Model Management System (3MS)